-We do not expect the premises supervisor to be physically present at the premises at all times it is open as a matter of course.
+We do not expect the premises supervisor to be physically present at the premises at all times it is open.
 However, we expect the premises supervisor to be able to exercise sufficient management control over the premises and for the responsible authorities to be able to contact them easily in the event of problems at the premises.
 We would also expect premises supervisors to give specific written authorisation to their staff who are authorised to sell alcohol on their behalf in accordance with paragraphs 10.28 - 10.33 of the Secretary of State's guidance.